 - 1. Year

 - 2. Month

-- 8. Day
+- 3. Day

 - 4. Hour

+- 5. Geographic Area

-- 6. "Network Program Ratings"-the measure of a network program's attraction value. - 7.
-"Network Urban Cross-Section Ratings"-the program audience size in cities of 25,000 or more population where it is broadcast locally.
+- 6. "Network Program Ratings"-the measure of a network program's attraction value.

+- 7. "Network Urban Cross-Section Ratings"-the program audience size in cities of 25,000 or more population where it is broadcast locally.
-^{5.} Geographic Area

-- 8. "U. S. Urban Cross-Section Ratings"-per cent of homes listening to program in all cities of 25,000 or more population. - 9.
-"Per Cent of Listeners"-per cent of the listening ("Sets-in-Use") audience which is listening to a specific program. - 10.
-The internal pattern of listening to the program by one minute, three minute, or five minute intervals. - 11.
-The composition of the audience in terms of number, age and sex of listeners per set. - 12.
-City-by-city program ratings in terms of total homes in the sample. - 13.
-City-by-city influence of competing, preceding and following programs on specific program rating. - 14.
-Long-term program audience trends by type of programs. - 15.
-Comparison of client's program with programs of same type. - 16.
-Sales effectiveness of program. - 17.
-Frequency of listening.
+8. "U. S. Urban Cross-Section Ratings"-per cent of homes listening to program in all cities of 25,000 or more population.

+9. "Per Cent of Listeners"-per cent of the listening ("Sets-in-Use") audience which is listening to a specific program.

+10. The internal pattern of listening to the program by one minute, three minute, or five minute intervals.

+11. The composition of the audience in terms of number, age and sex of listeners per set.

+12. City-by-city program ratings in terms of total homes in the sample.

+13. City-by-city influence of competing, preceding and following programs on specific program rating.

+14. Long-term program audience trends by type of

+programs.

+15. Comparison of client's program with programs of same

+16. Sales effectiveness of program.

+17. Frequency of listening.

-18. Length of listening in years and telephone methods months.
+Obtained from 18.
+Length of listening in years and telephone methods supplementing the months. coincidental.